FOREX-Yen firms vs dollar and euro as investors shun risk

 By Laurence Fletcher

-LONDON, Jan 3 The yen rose on Friday as investors shunned risk and took profits after rallies in the dollar and the euro, helping the Japanese currency move away from recent five-year lows.
+LONDON, Jan 3 The yen rose on Friday as investors covered short positions and shunned risk, helping the Japanese currency move away from recent lows against the dollar and euro.

-Traders said there had been some stop-loss dollar offers at levels between 104.50 and 104.30 yen.
-Moves can also be larger when volumes are thin, with Japanese market players not back from their New Year holidays until next week.
+Traders said there had been some stop-loss dollar offers at levels between 104.50 to 104.30 yen.
+Moves can also be larger when volumes are thin, with Japanese markets players not back from their New Year holidays until next week.

 The 10-year U.S. Treasury yield also dipped back to levels below 3 percent, offering less support to the dollar.